Get instant quote

 How do you assemble Delrin parts?

-Remember to clean and degrease surfaces with sandpaper or with chemicals for improved assembly results.
+Clean and degrease mating surfaces with sandpaper or appropriate chemicals to improve assembly results.

 What’s the difference between Delrin and acetal?

-Overall, POM-H has better mechanical and physical properties than POM-C, being better suited for applications where you need solid abrasion resistance and a low friction coefficient.
-POM-C is not as strong or as stiff as Delrin, though it is easier to process and works well in low friction applications.
+Overall, POM-H offers superior mechanical and physical properties compared with POM-C, making it better suited for applications requiring high abrasion resistance and a low coefficient of friction.
+POM-C is not as strong or as stiff as Delrin, but it is easier to process and performs well in low‑friction applications.

 What are the material properties of Delrin?